 When studying abroad, working part-time can help cover your daily expenses, including travel, accommodation, and healthcare.
 It can be particularly useful for Iranian students studying in Germany without a scholarship.
+Before choosing a university, it also helps to explore courses in Germany so you can compare programs and plan your budget more effectively.

 Part-time Jobs for Iranian Students in Germany